 Dedicated staff recruit and aid targeted populations throughout the community.
-Plans include Workforce Coordinators stationed at secondary and post-secondary institutions to engage new and returning students and provide counseling and support to complete educational plans and secure related employment.
-Plans also include Rapid Reattachment Career Coaches connecting with the long-term unemployed and Unemployment Compensation claimants/exhaustees to reengage and facilitate workforce services for expedited reemployment.
+Plans include Workforce Counselors are stationed at secondary and post-secondary institutions to engage new and returning students and provide counseling and support to complete educational plans and secure related employment.
+Staff connect with the long-term unemployed and Unemployment Compensation claimants/exhaustees to reengage and facilitate workforce services for expedited reemployment.